ylefebvre/link-library/readme.txt

 == Changelog ==

 = 6.6.10 =
+* Added ability to set label of user vote button
 * Fixed bugs with user voting system
 * When activating user voting system, all existing links will be assigned an initial vote value of 0